shailendrabhandari/GANsForVirtualEye/docs/index.rst

 Usage
 =====

-The package can be used by running the `main.py` script, which orchestrates the data loading, model training, and evaluation processes.
+The package can be used by running the `main.py` script, which facilates the data loading, model training, and evaluation processes.

 Command-Line Arguments
 ----------------------